Horse64/old-core.horse64.org/README.md

 - **Open.** *Horse64* is, excluding its logo, all free software under BSD-like licensing.
 [Check the license here.](LICENSE.md)

-- **Reliable.** Comfortable garbage-collection gives you stability without manual hand-holding.

-- **Flexible.** Supports unicode identifiers, any indents with no significant whitespace, and LSP for wide editor choices.

 Get Started
 -----------